Archived Knowledge Base articles from T.I. Performance.

 • Note: Early V8 ECUs will require the tin cover to be cut and a capacitor to be bent over slightly to make room for the J3 Chip.

-1. Use a strip of gaffer or duct tape to secure the chip in place and insulate the open terminals on the bottom of the unit, as shown in the photo on the right.
-If you don’t have any duct tape, we offer a Clip In J3 Chip Cover that you can 3D print or purchase.
+1. Use our Clip In J3 Chip Cover that you can 3D print or purchase to secure the chip in place.
+If you do not have one, a strip of gaffer or duct tape can secure the chip in place and insulate the open terminals on the bottom of the unit, as shown in the photo on the right.

 • Note: This step is essential for reliability.
 Vibration or movement of J3 Chip while the car is running will cause failure of the chip and/or ECU.
 Do not leave the Chip unsecured.